Ukraine marks Independence Day six months after start of war

-KYIV, Ukraine (AP) — Residents of Kyiv woke up to air raid sirens as Ukraine observed its Independence Day on Wednesday, six months since the star t of the Russian invasion.
+KYIV, Ukraine (AP) — Residents of Kyiv woke up to air raid sirens as Ukraine observed its Independence Day on Wednesday, which also marked exactly six months since the start of Russia’s military invasion.

 Authorities in the capital banned large-scale gatherings until Thursday, fearing the national holiday might bring particularly heavy Russian missile attacks.
 Ukrainian President Volodymyr Zelenskyy urged the public to be vigilant.

 “Russian provocations and brutal strikes are a possibility,” Zelenskyy said in a statement.
 “Please strictly follow the safety rules.
 Please observe the curfew.
 Pay attention to the air sirens.
 Pay attention to official announcements.
-And remember: we must all achieve victory together.”
+And remember: We must all achieve victory together.”

 A small number of residents gathered at Kyiv’s central square, where destroyed Russian tanks and mobile artillery were put on display over the weekend, and the national anthem is played every day at 7 a.m. local time.